-Variable temperature nano-electrospray ionization (vTnESI) mass spectrometry has recently gained popularity to probe protein structure and its destabilization during heating or cooling.14,16,23,23-25 While there are numerous custombuilt variable temperature ionization sources,16,21,24,26 they all effectively feature a heater that surrounds the sample solution to uniformly control the temperature prior to electrospray ionization and MS analysis.
+Variable temperature nano-electrospray ionization (vT-nESI) mass spectrometry has recently gained popularity to probe protein structure and its destabilization during heating or cooling.^{17,19,24-26} While there are numerous custom-built variable temperature ionization sources,^{19,25,27,28} they all effectively feature a heater that surrounds the sample solution to uniformly control the temperature prior to electrospray ionization and MS analysis.
 Thermal denaturation of a protein is observed through a shift to higher charge states in the ESI mass spectra; the change in charge state distribution arises from an increase in exposed surface area upon protein unfolding resulting in greater accessibility of protonation sites.
+Thus, the average charge state of the protein serves as a proxy for the degree of unfolding.
 By incrementally increasing the temperature of the solution and allowing time for temperature equilibration, the average protein charge state at each temperature is used to generate a melting curve and subsequently derive a melting point.
-Moreover, thermodynamic properties, including $\Delta G$ , $\Delta H$ , and $T\Delta S$ , can be extracted by Van't Hoff analysis.
+Moreover, thermodynamic properties, including ΔG , ΔH , and $T\Delta S$, can be extracted by Van't Hoff analysis.

-Concurrent to measurement of thermodynamic properties, tandem mass spectrometry methods, such as ultraviolet photodissociation (UVPD), have been extensively used to characterize native protein structures.27-30 UVPD affords high-level sequence coverage of both denatured and nativelike proteins through high-energy photon activation, revealing both primary sequence information as well as regions of higher order structure.
-In this work, we report the structural and thermodynamic characterization of Mpro from SARS-CoV-2 bound with several known inhibitors through high resolution mass spectrometry in conjunction with 193 nm UVPD, vT-nESI, and ion mobility measurements.
+Concurrent to measurement of these thermodynamic properties, tandem mass spectrometry methods, such as ultraviolet photodissociation (UVPD), have been used to dissect native protein structures.^{29-32} UVPD affords extensive characterization of both denatured and native-like proteins through high-energy photon activation, revealing both primary sequence information as well as regions of higher order structure.^{30,32,33} The fragmentation of proteins induced by UVPD has been correlated with the extent of noncovalent interactions that modulate the release and detection of fragment ions, thus providing additional information about structural organization.^{30,33} In this work, we report the structural and thermodynamic characterization of M^{pro} from SARS-CoV-2 bound with several known inhibitors through high resolution mass spectrometry in conjunction with 193 nm UVPD, vT-nESI, and ion mobility.